 - Going back to RTMP: While this approach might seem strange due to the scaling issues which caused RTMP to be abandoned, technological advances in cloud infrastructure as well as RTMP support in CDNs have severely reduced pains of scaling older protocols.
 With RTMP support being reduced however due to the death of Flash and browsers stopping support, this approach feels like a less than optimal choice for the future.
 On top of that, more and more CDNs are stopping their RTMP support, which could cause a significant increase in costs for those left behind.

 - WebRTC based: As in the name, WebRTC focusses on real time transfer of data and provides options for use cases such as conferencing tools.
-The trade-off made for this solution is mainly the quality aspect, where speed is deemed favorable over anything else.
+The trade-off made for this solution is mainly the quality aspect, where speed is deemed favourable over anything else.
 Additionally, most CDNs don’t provide support for WebRTC yet, and it requires a complex server setup in order to be deployed.

 - Leverage WebSockets & HTTP/2.0: WebSockets provide a great approach to transfer data across the web fast.
-The biggest downside of this approach is the lack of standardisation for transfering media over this channel.
+The biggest downside of this approach is the lack of standardisation for transferring media over this channel.
 Some companies have however implementations doing frame by frame transfer across this setup.
 Another question mark for this solution goes in the scale column as cost of scaling WebSockets can increase for massive numbers.